renaudallard/sniproxy/README.md

 Validate configuration syntax:

-    sniproxy -c /path/to/config.conf -t
+    sniproxy-configtest -c /path/to/config.conf

-(Note: A `-t` flag may need to be implemented if not present)
+Use `-p` to dump the normalized configuration when you need to inspect the resolved listener/table definitions.

 Project Status
 --------------